CityOfZion/neon-wallet/README.md

 ## Installation

-Standalone apps can be found [here](https://neonwallet.com/), to build manually see the steps below.
+The latest release binaries can be found [here](https://neonwallet.com/), to build manually see the steps below.

 ### Required Tools and Dependencies